damlakayikci/Send-Form-Info-to-Mail-Address/README.md

 # Send-Form-Info-to-Mail-Address

-  This is a beginner friendly full-stack JavaScript project, which sends your form data to your desired email address.
+  This is a beginner friendly full-stack JavaScript project, which sends your form data to a desired email address.

   ⌨️ To start, first download the necessary node modules using the command 'npm install express nodemailer' in the terminal.